Miriam-Hein/pands-project2021/README.md

 Why this flower is described here is as follows:

 <div align="justify">
 Sir Ronald Aylmer Fisher was a British statistician and geneticist who published <i>“The Use of Multiple Measurements in Taxonomic Problems”</i> in the journal <i>“Annals of Eugenics”</i> in 1936.
 In his work, Fisher developed and evaluated a linear function for distinguishing iris species based on the morphology of their flowers, using the <i>Fisher’s Iris dataset</i>.
 This dataset is also called <i>Anderson’s Iris dataset</i> because Edgar Anderson’s collected the data mainly in Canada to quantify the morphological variation of iris flowers of three related species.
-[2][3] All quantities are measured in the unit centimeters (cm).
+[2][3] All quantities are measured in the unit centimetres (cm).

 The dataset contains values of 50 flowers of the three flower species *“Iris setosa”*, *“Iris versicolor”* and *“Iris virginica”*.
 For each flower, the following information was collected:
    - the length of the sepal leaf in cm ("SepalLengthCm");